GENA3D: Generative Amodal 3D Modeling by Bridging 2D Priors and 3D Coherence: Method

-We denote the intermediate latent as $z \in \mathbb{R}^{L \times D}$, where $L$ is the number of tokens and $D$ is the hidden dimension \junwei{of the tokens}.
+To address this, we propose View-Wise Cross Attention, a parallelized multi-view conditioning mechanism that enforces simultaneous and balanced cross-view reasoning at every generation step. \junwei{Since the base 3D generation model consistently produces objects (latents) in canonical poses regardless of the conditions' camera poses, we exploit this pose-invariant property as a prior in designing our multi-view fusion strategy.} We denote the intermediate latent as $z \in \mathbb{R}^{L \times D}$, where $L$ is the number of tokens and $D$ is the hidden dimension \junwei{of the tokens}.
 In the standard Cross Attention (denoted as $\mathcal{CA}$), the latent $z$ interacts with the encoded image feature $c$,

 Here, DINOv2~\cite{oquab2023dinov2} serves as the image encoder, \junwei{extracting features for input image $i$}.
-When multiple images are available, existing approaches typically condition on one view at a time, alternating across sampling steps \junwei{during the generation process}.
-As shown in Fig.~\ref{fig:trellis_multi-view}, this iterative conditioning disrupts consistency across views, often biasing the generation direction towards certain perspectives or causing \junwei{geometric artifacts accumulation from different views}, especially when sparse views differ significantly due to the 2D amodal completion.

-To address the inconsistency issue, we introduce the \textbf{View-Wise Cross Attention}, which enables effective aggregation of 2D completion features from sparse views.
-Unlike the naïve sequential conditioning that alternates between views, our design allows all views to contribute simultaneously at each sampling step, promoting consistent multi-view reasoning and spatial coherence.

-For each inpainted view $i^n$, we extract its DINO feature $c^n$, forming a set of encoded features $C = [c^1, c^2, ..., c^K]$.
+When multiple images are available, for each 2D completion view $i^n$, we extract its DINO feature $c^n$, forming a set of encoded features $C = [c^1, c^2, ..., c^K]$.
 We then apply Cross Attention in parallel for each view:

 The resulting view-wise latents $Z' = [z_1', z_2', ..., z_K']$ are fused into a single latent $z'$ through a visibility-weighted average:

 $\tau_n$ represents the visibility ratio, defined as the proportion of possibly visible region in view $i^n$.
 A final LayerNorm is applied after fusion for numerical stability.